MUBs and SIC-POVMs of a spin-1 system from the Majorana approach: MUBs of a spin-1 system

-{\bf 3.1} We take as our first basis the CAC basis consisting of the C-state $|\vec{z},\vec{z}\rangle$, the A-state $|\vec{z},-\vec{z}\rangle$ and the second C-state $|-\vec{z},-\vec{z}\rangle$, where $\vec{z}$ is a unit vector along the positive z-axis (see Fig.2).
-This is the standard angular momentum basis, consisting of the states with spin component $+1$, $0$ or $-1$ along the z-axis.
-There is no loss of generality in this choice, because any other basis can always be brought into this form by a suitable SU(3) transformation. \\
+We take as the first basis of a MUB the CAC basis consisting of the C-state\footnote{The azimuthal angles of all the states in this basis are undefined, but we have put them equal to 0 for simplicity.} $|\vec{z},\vec{z}\rangle = (0,0|0,0)$, the A-state $|\vec{z},-\vec{z}\rangle = (0,0|\pi,0)$ and the C-state $|-\vec{z},-\vec{z}\rangle = (\pi,0|\pi,0)$, where $\vec{z}$ is a unit vector along the positive z-axis (see Fig.2).
+This is the standard angular momentum basis, with the states having a spin component $+1$, $0$ or $-1$ along the z-axis.
+There is no loss of generality in this choice of initial basis, because any other basis can always be brought into this form by a suitable SU(3) transformation.